About behaviour management

 Understanding: the first step to child behaviour management

-Understanding the causes of your child’s behaviour is the first step in meeting this challenge.
-So before you choose behaviour management options, it’s a good idea to check a few things.
+If you can understand why your child is behaving in a particular way, you can work out how best to respond.
+So before you choose behaviour management strategies, it’s a good idea to check a few things.

 Next think about your child’s development.
 It’s good to keep in mind that different kinds of challenging behaviour are normal at different stages of development.
 For example, tantrums are very common in toddlers and preschoolers, because at this age children have big feelings and not enough words to express them.

 Third, consider whether there have been any changes in your family life that might affect your child’s behaviour.
-For example, it’s normal to see challenging behaviour after the birth of a new baby, starting school or a death in the family.
+For example, challenging behaviour is normal after the birth of a new baby, when children start school or after a death in the family.

 Understanding the developmental reasons and emotions behind your child’s behaviour doesn’t mean you can ignore challenging behaviour, but it does help you work out how to respond.
 Also, knowing what’s typical at different stages and in different circumstances helps you know whether you need extra help with your child’s behaviour.